-If you are considering working from home or you already are working from home as a single mom, there’s no need to worry – there are definitely some ways that you can navigate childcare along with your workday.
+If you are considering an entry level work from home job or you already are working from home as a single mom, there’s no need to worry – there are definitely some ways that you can navigate childcare along with your workday.
 We’re here to help!
 Read on to find out about our top five tips for moms for successfully working from home!

 1. It’s All About Routine!

 Yeah, we know – scheduling may seem like an impossible task when you have children, but it truly is possible!
 Having a routine and a schedule is important for ensuring that everything runs smoothly.
 Perhaps try waking up before your family does in order to get a few more tasks done.

 It may even be worth writing your schedule down on a spreadsheet, for example allocating times for the laundry and the grocery shopping.
 If you have a very young child then you could try and alter their sleeping schedule so that they are sleeping while you work.
 Where there’s a will there’s a way!

 With that being said, it’s still important to have some flexibility.
 Sometimes things can happen unexpectedly at home, and that’s okay!